toptal/picasso/packages/picasso-codemod/README.md

 ## Limitations

 Codemods do not guarantee the code format preservation.
-Therefore be sure to run prettier and eslint on your repo after running codemod.
-For more details take a look here https://github.com/benjamn/recast/issues/140.
+Therefore be sure to run `prettier` and `eslint` on your repo after applying a codemod.
+Take a look [here](https://github.com/benjamn/recast/issues/140) to learn more about the issue.

 ## Included Scripts